On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center: Preliminaries

 \section{Preliminaries}

-In this section we recall necessary information about hyperbolic space, its orientation preserving isometries and Poincar\'e's Polyhedron Theorem.
+In this section we recall necessary information about hyperbolic space, its orientation preserving isometries and Poincar\'e's Method.
 We further show how these concepts can be generalized to Clifford matrices.